 - Withdraw cash.
-People would swarm atm machines and banks before the hurricane hits so make sure you get to arrive there first.
+People swarm ATM machines and banks before the hurricane hits so make sure you get to arrive there first.

-- Purchase enough goods you can carry in case you will need to evacuate.
+- Purchase enough goods in case you need to evacuate.
 Only buy no-cook and easy-to-open foods.
-Don’t forget bottled water and some medicines.
+Don’t forget bottled water and medicine.

 - Check for safer hotels inland and make a reservation.
-Ask the authorities, staff, or wait for updates regarding evacuation shelters in the area.
+Ask the authorities and the staff – or wait for updates regarding evacuation shelters in the area.

 - Continue monitoring the TV and radio broadcasts for further announcements.
 Ask the hotel staff if you will need to evacuate soon.
 Low-rise hotels may need to transfer their guests somewhere safer.

 - Pack your important belongings and prepare to leave some clothes if there are too many.
-Make sure that when you need evacuate, you can move easily to safety.
-Use a separate bags for your important items such as cash, wallet, emergency items, passport, documents, tactical flashlight, chargers, devices and more.
+Make sure that when you need evacuate, you can move easily and quickly.
+Use separate bags for your important items such as cash, wallet, emergency items, passport, documents, tactical flashlight, chargers, devices, and more.